jackgray/narc_arch/docs/source/forms.rst

 KeXi
 -----
 KeXi claims to be an open-source alternative to MS Access.
-It's free, but only agailagle on Linux.
+It's free, but only available on Linux.

 http://www.kexi-project.org/screenshots.html